-This applies to contact centres, which often serve as the front line when dealing with questions about security and managing phone payments.
+This applies to contact centers, which often serve as the front line when dealing with questions about security and managing phone payments.
 The findings highlight the importance of not just having a thorough security process in place, but also of training customer service employees to answer these questions.
-Managers must make sure employees that are consumer facing understand, and can accurately articulate the work being done to protect personal data.
+Organizations must make sure employees that are consumer facing understand, and can accurately articulate the work being done to protect personal data.
 If they can't, brands may lose business from fearful and uncertain consumers.

 The good news for businesses is that consumers can be encouraged to forgive (if not quite forget) a security lapse, but that forgiveness comes at a price.
-In the event of a hack, 44% of consumers want the business to admit responsibility and invest money in improving its security efforts, 37% want a third party to confirm the company's system is safe and another 37% want the company to announce security compliance to earn back their trust.
+In the event of a hack, 33% of consumers want the business to admit responsibility and invest money in improving its security efforts.
+But for some, that isn't enough: 26% want a third party to confirm its system is safe before spending with them again, and another 28% go even further to require the company to announce security compliance to earn back trust.

 But rather than try to go back and attempt to repair trust after a breach, businesses should adequately prepare themselves for the increasing likelihood of facing a hack.
 Businesses must be taking steps now to protect consumers, and therefore, their business.
 They might ask, "Well where do we start?"
-The most simple answer is to make sure there isn't any information in the ecosystem to steal, by descoping your contact centre from the requirements of PCI DSS.
+The simplest answer is to make sure there isn't any information in the ecosystem to steal by descoping your business from the requirements of PCI DSS.